Healing The Vulnerable Child: The Heart Of Schema Therapy

 The second in a 2-part webinar series on grief, this webinar is for mental health professionals wanting to know more about the processes of complicated grief, how to identify it and how to use grief-focused interventions to assists those suffering from ‘prolonged’ grief reactions.
 This webinar will assume some existing knowledge of grief and bereavement […]

-REGISTRATION CLOSES 19/4/21 AT 10:30 AM The first in a 2-part webinar series on grief, this webinar is for any clinician, therapist or mental health professional wanting to know more about grief & bereavement in a clinical setting and how to begin to work therapeutically with clients.
-Whether you are completely new to grief therapy […]
+EVENT HAS BEEN POSTPONED UNTIL THURSDAY 13TH MAY AT 10:30 AM The first in a 2-part webinar series on grief, this webinar is for any clinician, therapist or mental health professional wanting to know more about grief & bereavement in a clinical setting and how to begin to work therapeutically with clients.
+Whether you are […]